Header Background Shapes Blue

 You manage transactional data every day! they make the enterprise world spin.

-Transactional Data is typically handled in operational applications, known under the CRM, ERP, SCM, HR, etc acronyms.
+Transactional Data is typically handled in operational applications, known under the CRM, ERP, SCM, HR, and other acronyms.

 Master Data is key business information that supports the transactions.